A guide to materials,

 The choice of material can determine a big part of a garment’s environmental impact.
 When choosing materials, knowledge of the entire production process must be taken into account.

-We have created a Material Guide where we have divided raw materials into four different categories from “Preferred” to “Banned”.
+We have created a Sustainable Material Guide where we have divided raw materials into four different categories from “Preferred” to “Banned”.

-Growing leather-like fabric in the lab
+Growing leather-like fabric in the lab.

 New Innovation